Job Search Assistance (JSA) Strategies Evaluation

 Temporary Assistance for Needy Families (TANF) programs typically provide job search assistance (JSA) in addition to their income-support role.
 JSA strategies can include group, one-on-one, or self-directed activities.
 While there is evidence JSA strategies increase employment, the impacts are modest.
 Many recipients struggle to find and keep jobs despite the assistance.
 Moreover, there is little evidence about what type of JSA strategies are more effective in improving employment and earnings outcomes for cash-assistance recipients.

-In three sites, the JSA evaluation includes both an implementation and impact study of different JSA approaches.
+The JSA evaluation includes both an implementation and impact study of different JSA approaches in three sites.
 In New York, NY and Sacramento, CA, the JSA evaluation examines the effectiveness of more and less rigorous participation requirements for cash assistance recipients.
-In Michigan (Wayne and Genesee counties), the evaluation examines effects of a goal-oriented coaching approach that helps cash assistance recipients set employment-focused goals and break them into smaller, achievable tasks (report forthcoming).
+In Michigan (Wayne and Genesee), the evaluation examines effects of a goal-oriented coaching approach that helps cash assistance recipients set employment-focused goals and break them into smaller, achievable tasks.
+The evaluation compared this enhanced approach with the existing TANF program and did not detect impacts on employment rates (the study’s confirmatory outcome), earnings, or cash assistance receipt.

 - Implementation and Relative Impacts of Two Job Search Assistance Programs in New York City